 According to Goddard (2002) the one relationship everybody on earth shares, is the relationship with gravity.
 Gravity refers to Newton’s law that if it goes up, it will come down.
 It is the down-pull of gravity that provides you with a sense of stability – a reference point or a sense of centeredness.
 Ayres (1980) calls this sense of centeredness, ‘gravitational security’.

 The pull of gravity interacts with the body (vestibular system) to work like a Global Positioning System (GPS), which requires specific input:

 Once these two bits of information have been perceived, the GPS calculates the route or plan of action.
-If the GPS is faulty, you would get lost; feel distressed; and need help.
+If the GPS is faulty, you would get lost, feel distressed and be in need of help.

-The same applies if a child’s vestibular system’s relationship with the pull of gravity is faulty – a child may feel lost, distressed, and in need of help.
+The same applies if a child’s vestibular system’s relationship with the pull of gravity is faulty – a child may feel lost, distressed and be in need of help.

-Barriers to learning such as those listed above can be addressed by improving proprioceptive and vestibular function and the relationship with gravity in order to develop a secure and stable base from which to learn and relate with greater ease.
+Barriers to learning such as those listed above can be addressed by improving the proprioceptive and vestibular function and the relationship with gravity, in order to develop a secure and stable base from which to learn and relate with greater ease.

 A secure and stable base develops as the result of static and dynamic balance.
-If balance is lacking, you may compensate for it, but this means concentration is divided – the greatest portion of concentration is paid to the physical component of an activity and the remaining portion of concentration is paid to the skills associated with an activity, with an obvious negative impact on learning.
+If balance is lacking, you may compensate for it, but this means concentration is divided – the greatest portion of concentration is directed towards the physical component of an activity and the remaining portion of concentration is directed towards the skills associated with an activity, with an obvious negative impact on learning.
 For example, when learning to ride a bike, a child may start off by using fairy wheels to broaden his base – to provide gravity with a bigger surface to attach to and to keep him stable.
 As balance improves, the fairy wheels may be removed, while balance is maintained on a narrow base (2 wheels).